-Dr. Fusi F.A.C.S.
-M.B.A. has over twenty years of experience as a plastic surgeon and currently serves as a clinical faculty member at Yale Medical School’s Department of Plastic and Reconstructive Surgery.
-Dr. Craig is a board certified plastic surgeon who, trained at Yale for plastic surgery and completed a microsurgery fellowship at M.D.
+Dr. Craig is a board-certified plastic surgeon who, trained at Yale for plastic surgery and completed a microsurgery fellowship at M.D.
 Anderson Cancer Center.
-Both doctors have established their practices on surgical excellence and individualized patient care and treatment.
-Dr. Fusi and Dr. Craig have committed time to learning directly from internationally recognized rhinoplasty expert Dr. Rod Rodrich to achieve optimal cosmetic results.
+Both Houston doctors have established their practices on surgical excellence and individualized patient care and treatment.
+Dr. Craig has committed time to learning directly from internationally recognized rhinoplasty expert Dr. Rod Rodrich to achieve optimal cosmetic results.

-A rhinoplasty can improve the appearance of your nose and functional defects such as a deviated septum.
+Your nose is essentially a combination of bones, upper lateral cartilage, lower lateral cartilage, and the septum.
+Rhinoplasty is a surgical procedure that corrects both cosmetic defects as well as structural problems, such as a deviated septum.
 If you are dissatisfied with the appearance of your nose and want to correct your breathing, Dr. Fusi and Dr. Craig can perform a combined rhinoplasty that addresses aesthetic and functional issues simultaneously.

-- Changing the shape, size, and position of your nostrils.
+- Correct the shape, size, and position of your nostrils.

-- Establishing symmetry by altering any nasal features that appear disproportionate.
+- Establish symmetry by altering any nasal features that appear disproportionate.

 - Straightening your septum.

 - Repositioning your septum.